oopnet/oopnet/docs/userguide.simulating.rst

 OOPNET's network objects come with a simulation method :meth:`~oopnet.elements.network.Network.run` that returns a :class:`~oopnet.report.report.SimulationReport` object.
 This report object contains all simulation results as well as any errors raised by EPANET during the simulation.
-We will do both a steady state and a extended period simulation and take a look at handling simulations errors.
+We will do both a steady state and an extended period simulation and take a look at handling simulations errors.

 Steady State Analysis